NatanCan/PatternAnalysis-2025/recognition/s4703685-ConvNeXtADNI/README.md

 Testing: 100%

 ### Justification of Data Split
 This split strategy ensures sufficient training data for convergence while maintaining adequate samples for reliable validation.
-Since the testing data was in its own file, separate to the training images, it was not necessary to split and could test using the full file with no drawbacks.
+Although the ConvNeXt model does not require as much data as a Visual Transformers need, we will not reduce the size of the total training set due to the overfitting issues that will be discussed later.
+Since the testing data was in its own file, separate to the training images, it was not necessary to split, and we could test using the full file with no drawbacks.

 ## Example inputs and outputs
 An example input and output you might expect would be: